 What is a cardiovascular screening?

 Screenings should include tracking risk factors for cardiovascular disease, such as body mass index (BMI), blood pressure and waist circumference each year.
-Cholesterol and glucose levels should be checked at least every four to six years.
-Screenings are simple and can be done by your primary care physician.
+Cholesterol and glucose levels should be checked periodically.
+Screenings are simple and can be done by your primary care provider.

 Many women proactively track these factors but are unsure what ranges are considered healthy or what to do when their numbers fall outside of the recommended range.
-It is important to consult your physician who will look at all these measures, their changes overtime, and additional risk factors such as family history or use of tobacco products when building your heart health plan.
+It is important to consult your provider who will look at all these measures, their changes over time, and additional risk factors such as family history or use of tobacco products when building your heart health plan.